How To Short Bitcoin 7 ways – Profit From BTC’s falls

 Holding Bitcoin is a great way to increase your USD, GBP, EUR holdings in the long run.
 But did you know that you can trade Bitcoin to make money also in the short-term?

 One of the most popular ways of earning money is by shorting Bitcoin.
-So in this guide, we will explore the seven best options you have for shorting Bitcoin.
+So in this guide, I will explore the seven different ways in which you can short Bitcoin.

 Many investors are wont to purchase a product at a particular price, then wait for this to appreciate before selling it.
 The difference between their purchasing and selling price becomes their gain.